sreethumu/wanderwise-agent/README.md

 The root agent interprets the query, routes it to the relevant agent, and returns a unified, structured response.
 The activity_agent uses both Geoapify and OpenTripMap for comprehensive recommendations.

+## Sample Run (Full Example)

+Below is an example of a full conversation-style input and the type of structured output WanderWise can generate.

+### Sample Input

+I’m looking for a 7-day cultural vacation in Paris for a couple.
+We enjoy art museums, historic sites, good food.
+Prefer boutique hotels, relaxed pace — 2-3 activities a day, some downtime, dinner suggestions, public-transit-friendly

+### Sample Output

+--- Travel Plan ---
+Okay, here is a possible 7-day cultural itinerary for a couple in Paris, focusing on art, history, and food, with a relaxed pace and consideration for public transit:

+#### Hotels:
+I recommend considering Relais Saint-Sulpice.
+Its location in the 6th arrondissement is ideal for exploring many cultural sites and enjoying Parisian cafes.
+Hôtel Plaza Athénée is another good option.

+#### Itinerary:

+* Day 1: Arrive in Paris, check into your hotel.
+Stroll through the Latin Quarter, have dinner at a traditional bistro (e.g., Bouillon Chartier - cost estimate unavailable).

+* Day 2: Visit the Louvre Museum (cost estimate unavailable), relax in the Tuileries Garden.
+Dinner in the Marais.

+* Day 3: Explore Notre Dame and Île de la Cité, visit Sainte-Chapelle (cost estimate unavailable), dinner with a view of the Eiffel Tower.

+* Day 4: Musée d'Orsay (cost estimate unavailable), Montmartre & Sacré-Cœur, dinner in Montmartre.

+* Day 5: Day trip to Versailles (cost estimate unavailable), dinner near your hotel.

+* Day 6: Centre Pompidou (cost estimate unavailable), lunch at a local café, optional Seine cruise.

+* Day 7: Visit Marché des Enfants Rouges, explore Canal Saint-Martin, final dinner in Paris.

+#### Notes:

+* Paris has excellent public transit; consider a Navigo Easy pass.

+* Many museums support online booking.

+* Dinner suggestions are general; booking ahead is recommended.

 Project Structure
 ```graphql
 wanderwise-agent/